 DENSITY - An objective measurement of the number of residential units allowed per unit of land.
 For the purposes of this document, density shall be measured as the number of units allowed per gross acre of land.
-The person-to-dwelling unit conversion factor for congregate living facilities shall be 3 placed persons = 1 dwelling unit for the purpose of calculating densities consistent with this Future Land Use Element.
+The person-to-dwelling unit conversion factor for group facilities such as dormitories and congregate living facilities shall be 3 placed persons = 1 dwelling unit for the purpose of calculating densities consistent with this Future Land Use Element.